 Sciatica nerve pain can be caused by a variety of chronic pain conditions, such as spinal stenosis, herniated or injured discs, degenerative disc disease, spondylolisthesis, or from another condition unique to your case.

-At Oklahoma Pain Management, our doctors can help diagnosis and treat your sciatica nerve pain.
+At Oklahoma Pain Management, our doctors can help diagnose and treat your sciatica nerve pain.